-- C. Another place where state diagrams are often useful is in the design of graphical user interfaces, as we noted in the previous series of lectures. - 1.
+- D. Another place where state diagrams are often useful is in the design of graphical user interfaces.
+We will say more about UI design later, but for now we want to focus on how state diagrams can be used. - 1.
 The states correspond to the different visible states of the GUI i.e. what screen etc. is being displayed and what buttons/menus are active. - 2.
 The transitions correspond to the various user gestures i.e. options the user may choose. - 3.
 For your project, you will be creating a state diagram for the overall GUI for the video store software.
 Let's spend a few moments now constructing a portion of it the portion that pertains to checking out videos.